What is an Equity Capital Market?

 Instruments traded in the equity capital market

 Equity capital is raised by selling a part of or a claim/right to a company’s assets in exchange for money.
 Thus, the value of the company’s current assets and business define the value of its equity capital.
-The following instruments are traded in the equity capital market:
+The following instruments are traded on the equity capital market:

-- Common shares: they represent ownership capital and holders of common shares/stock are paid dividends out of the company’s profits.
+They represent ownership capital and holders of common shares/stock are paid dividends out of the company’s profits.
 Common shareholders have a residual claim to the company’s income and assets.
 They are entitled to a claim in the company’s profits only after the preference shareholders and bondholders have been paid.

 - The earnings available to common shareholders (EAS) are given by the following formula:

 - Earnings Available To Shareholders (EAS) = Profit after Tax – Preference Dividend